-During his first three seasons at Emory & Henry, Matthews has seen nine student-athletes named Academic All-District, three ODAC Scholar-Athlete of the Year and two Academic All-Americans.
-He has also expanded the multimedia coverage of all of E&H's sports, with the addition of live in-game statistics and the creation of the GoWasps.com E-Cast in partnership with StretchInternet.
+During his eight years at Emory & Henry, Matthews has seen 15 student-athletes named Academic All-District® by CoSIDA, six ODAC Scholar-Athletes of the Year and three Academic All-Americans®.
+He has also expanded the multimedia coverage of all of E&H's sports, with the creation and expansion of the 'GoWasps.com E-Cast' in partnership with StretchInternet.
 In 2016, his football gameday program was honored as "Second in the Nation" among College Division schools by CoSIDA.

 Prior to his stint at C-N, Matthews was Graduate Assistant Sports Information Director at Lenoir-Rhyne from 2007 to 2009.
 He served as primary contact for the women’s basketball, softball, volleyball and women’s swimming teams and assisted with the Bears' other athletic programs including football and men's and women's soccer.
 Matthews also spearheaded the redesign of L-R's athletic website during the early summer of 2009.

 Matthews is a 2007 graduate of Lenoir-Rhyne with a Bachelor of Arts degree in sport management and earned a Master of Business Administration from L-R in 2009.
 During his time as an undergraduate, Matthews served as a student assistant in the sports information office for two years and spent one year as the student manager for the Bears' women's basketball program.

 Matthews is a member of the College Sports Information Directors of America (CoSIDA), the Division III Sports Information Directors of America (D3SIDA) and the Virginia Sports Information Directors (VaSID).
 Matthews has been previously involved with the North Carolina Collegiate Sports Information Association (NCCSIA).